isomerpages/nlb-curiocity/_events/Curiocity Encounters: SNF 2022/Programmes.md

 ---
 ## **Programmes**

-Don't miss out on the following [programmes](https://www.eventbrite.com/cc/curiocity-encounterssingapore-night-festival-2022-955069){:target="_blank"} that we have for you at the National Archives Building and Bras Basah.Bugis precinct.
+Don't miss out on the following [programmes](https://www.eventbrite.com/cc/curiocity-encounterssingapore-night-festival-2022-955069){:target="_blank"} that we have curated for you at the National Archives Building and Bras Basah.Bugis precinct.
 Hope to see you there!

 ##### **Tours**